aklivets95/rsschool-cv/cv.md

 ## About myself

-I am a beginner developer, just starting to learn JavaScript and the basics of web development.
-I don’t have work experience yet, but I have a strong desire to learn, grow, and solve real-world problems.
-I quickly pick up new information, know how to find what I need, and try to apply my knowledge in practice right after learning it.
+I am a beginner developer currently learning JavaScript and the basics of web development.
+While I don’t have professional experience yet, I am highly motivated to grow, learn, and solve real-world problems.
+I quickly absorb new concepts, know how to find the information I need, and apply what I’ve learned in practice right away.

 ## Skills